If you’re looking for somewhere to see seals in California then you’re in the right place.

 Santa Catalina Island

-Santa Catalina Island has been home to seals for a very long time.
+Santa Catalina Island has been home to seals and sea lions for a very long time.

-There’s plenty of places to see seals on Santa Catalina Island.
+Today, there’s plenty of places to see live seals and sea lions on Santa Catalina Island.

-At Seal Rocks, seals gather in their hundreds all over the beaches and the rocks.
+At Seal Rocks, seals and sea lions gather in their hundreds all over the beaches and the rocks.

 Check out the seals of Santa Catalina Island in the video below: